 Students of the International Baccalaureate are usually required to achieve a level of performance of 38–40 points, including core points, with 6s and 7s in the higher-level subjects.

-Students with Scottish qualifications would usually be expected to have AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
+We welcome the valuable skills developed by students studying within the Curriculum for Excellence.
+As Scottish Highers and Advanced Highers retain the same content and standards, our offers for students from Scotland will remain the same.
+We would usually expect AAAAB or AAAAA in Scottish Highers, supplemented by two or more Advanced Highers.
 The University currently sets conditional offers that require AAB if a student is able to take three Advanced Highers; where this is not possible then a student would be expected to achieve AA in two Advanced Highers, as well as an A grade in an additional Higher course taken in Year 6.